 Guided Meditation

-A guided meditation is any session led by a teacher, instructor, or audio recording.
+A guided meditation is any session led by a meditation teacher, instructor, or audio recording.
 It’s an excellent starting point for beginners because it provides structure and removes the guesswork of what to do next.
 The narrator’s voice directs your attention, often walking you through visualizations, body scans, or specific breathing patterns.
 This format is incredibly versatile, as a guided session can be designed to achieve almost any goal, from deep relaxation to enhanced focus.

 Breathwork